MaroFlan/webtech2project/README.md

  * Users can now view messages when they arent logged in (but not create/edit/delete)
  * Login directs to secured /auth route
  * components refresh correctly after a message was edited/deleted when logged in
+ * a lot of unused files and code snippets were removed

 ## Added but not 100% functional
 (mainly because of unauthorized request and lack of time)